vidardb/vidardb/README.md

 [![Build Status](https://travis-ci.org/vidardb/vidardb.svg?branch=master)](https://travis-ci.org/vidardb/vidardb)

 This code is a library that forms the core building block for VidarDB database system.
 For ease of use, we provide a [Docker image](docker_image/README.md) that has a PostgreSQL interface and SQL is supported.
 Please note, it is not product-ready.
 You can read more documentation [here](https://www.vidardb.com/docs/).
+VidarDB is actively developed and maintained by VidarDB team.
 Feel free to report bugs or issues via Github.

-VidarDB is actively developed and maintained by VidarDB Team.
-It is built on earlier work of Facebook's RocksDB and Google's LevelDB.